paulmillr/noble-hashes/README.md

 ### Memory dumping

 The library shares state buffers between hash function calls.
-The buffers are zeroed-out after each call.
+Library-owned working buffers are zeroed after use, including mutable UTF-8 copies created from password-KDF string inputs.
 However, if an attacker can read application memory, you are doomed in any case:

 - At some point, input will be a string and strings are immutable in JS: there is no way to overwrite them with zeros.
 For example: deriving